Updated: May 31

-We made this guide for the beginners who only have a DSLR and a tripod, or a DSLR and a small tracker.
+Rather than let another astrophotographer spiral, we made this guide for beginners who have managed to obtain a DSLR and a tripod, or a DSLR and a small tracker.

-For the best Astrophotography targets with a telescope and a motorized mount, you can find our picks for each season below:
+For the best astrophotography targets with a telescope and a motorized mount, you can find recommended objects for each season below:

-Want some inspiration to capture deep sky objects with just a camera and tripod?
-Watch our video below!
+Can you capture deep-sky objects with just a camera and tripod?
+Watch the video below!

 You can watch our video about this list HERE.